100% fully customizable

 Customization is comprehensive yet remains a breeze through Canva.
 In a few clicks, you can change your design’s colors using the color wheel tool, pick from over a hundred fonts, and move design elements like shapes, lines and images around to get them where you want them to be.
 You can save your card as a PDF, a JPEG or a PNG file.
 Any of them will give you crisp, easy to read copy.

 Make it easy on yourself (or whoever you share your recipes with) to figure out what it is you’re making by including a photo or image of your dish.
 If you have ready photos, it’s a simple matter of uploading the image file from your computer and into Canva.
 It’s absolutely free and your image will remain inside your uploads folder, ready to be used for your next design.
 Otherwise, you can browse Canva’s amazing image library containing more than a million professional photos you can drag and drop into your recipe card.
-There are plenty of free images available but premium ones also only cost $1 each.
+There are plenty of free images available, and premium ones require only a small cost.

 Sharing your design and your recipe is easy on Canva.
 With the click of the share button, you can send out a copy of your design via email or even share it on your social media accounts like Facebook, Twitter and LinkedIn.
 Want to get input and thoughts of your great Aunt May who makes a mean shepherd’s pie?
 Click the share button again, tick the box to give her editing access, and send her the link.
 She’ll be able to add her own edits to your design from any computer, iPhone, iPad or Android device.

 Recipe cards typically come in three sizes: 3 x 5 inches, which is old-fashioned style; 4 x6 inches for the standard style; and 5 x 7 inches for the oversized style.
 Consider the size of the box, file or folder where you’ll keep your cards to help you decide on your card size.